-If you have lived together with your partner for 2 years or more, in a marriage like relationship, you will likely have have rights and obligations under the BC Family Law Act.
+If you have lived together with your partner for 2 years or more, you have rights under BC Law.
 You will be treated the same under family law as if you are married to your partner.
 This is often referred to as a “common law marriage”.
-Even if you have not had a marriage ceremony, you still have the same basic risks and benefits under the law.
+Even if you have not made a “marriage contract”, you still have the same risks and benefits under the law.

 Practical, forward planning, is not always the driver in a romantic relationship, so it is not uncommon for couples to live together without a cohabitation agreement.
 If you do not have a cohabitation agreement, and are considering separation, gather all the information you can.
 Before you leave, make a list of bank accounts, RRSPs, assets, pensions, anything that is a financial asset or debt.

 One common point of conflict in family law cases is the date of separation.
 The date of separation is extremely important, because it defines the timing for valuing an asset or debt.
 For example, a couple separating in 2016 will have a fixed date to value common property such as stock portfolios and property.
 If the couple’s divorce does not get finalized until 2018, it is the value of the assets in 2016 that matters.
 This could mean a savings of thousands of dollars, if one person’s stock or real estate values increased since the time of separation.

 It is best for both partners to be on the same page with regards to the date of separation.
 However, if you disagree, you might need evidence of the separation date.
 Dates are sometimes reflected in texts or emails or other social media posts.
 You can also record the separation date on a calendar or in a journal, tell your mutual friends you have separated, and keep emails from your ex-partner.